Villamanta Disability Rights Legal Service

 The HC Commissioner resolves complaints through alternative dispute resolution methods, but can also conduct investigations.
 The HC Commissioner’s service is free and impartial.

 On 1 July 2014, the Victorian Mental Health Complaints Commissioner commenced operating as a specialist body to receive and resolve complaints about public mental health services.
 The HC Commissioner continues to receive complaints about private sector mental health service providers.

 Under the Health Records Act 2001 (Vic), the HC Commissioner deals with complaints about the handling of health information and breaches of privacy in relation to health information in both the public and private sectors and access to health records held by private organisations.
-(See also ‘Health Records Act’ in Chapter 12.4: Privacy and your rights.)
-For the HC Commissioner’s contact details, see ‘Contacts’ at the end of this chapter.
+(See also ‘Health Records Act 2001 (Vic)’ in ‘Other Victorian privacy legislation‘).

 Victorian Disability Services Commissioner